genesys-neu/s-plane_security/README.md

    - The output file will be saved in the current directory with the name `final_dataset.csv`.

 4. **Customization**:
-   - Modify the `attacker` variable in the script to specify the attacker's MAC address for labeling malicious traffic.
 - Adjust any other parameters or preprocessing steps in the script according to your dataset requirements.

 ### Example
 ```
-python dataset_preprocessing.py -d ./DataCollectionPTP/DU
+python dataset_preprocessing.py -d ./DataCollectionPTP/DU -o final_dataset.csv
 ```
 This command preprocesses all CSV files in the `DataCollectionPTP/DU` directory and generates a file named `final_dataset.csv` containing the cleaned and labeled dataset.